Institute-Web-Science-and-Technologies/WeSTthesis/README.md

 	  \selectlanguage{english}  % optional: change document language from ngerman to english

-    \varclearpage  % \cleardoublepage if twoside is set and \clearpage if not (useful for switching between two-side and single-side)
+    \varclearpage  % \cleardoublepage if twoside is set and the current page number is odd. \clearpage otherwise (useful for switching between two-side and single-side layout)

 #Example
 For an example see [example.tex](example.tex).
 The output should look like [example.pdf](example.pdf).